Skip to main content

 Whereas, An analysis done by the U.S. Department of Health and Human Services on a sample of Medicare patients in 2018 found that a quarter of Medicare patients experience adverse events during their hospital stays, and 43 percent of these events were preventable; and

-Whereas, In 1998, the New York State Department of Health (DOH) developed a system for reporting and tracking adverse medical events, occurring in hospitals or diagnostic and treatment centers, known as the New York Patient Occurrence and Tracking System (NYPORTS); and
+Whereas, In 1998, the New York State Department of Health (DOH) developed a system for reporting and tracking adverse medical events that occur in hospitals or diagnostic and treatment centers known as the New York Patient Occurrence and Tracking System (NYPORTS); and

-Whereas, A 2009 audit by the New York State Comptroller’s office of NYPORTS found that 84 percent of the deaths and more serious occurrences that were supposed to be reported within 24 hours of the occurrence were reported late, contributing to the incompleteness of the data; and
+Whereas, A 2009 audit by the New York State Comptroller’s Office of NYPORTS found that 84 percent of the deaths and more serious occurrences that were supposed to be reported within 24 hours were reported late, contributing to the incompleteness of the data; and

 Whereas, The 2009 audit also found that errors relating to the administration of medication are particularly underreported by New York City hospitals; and